tawalabora/server-setup/README.md

 1. Go to **Actions** → **Setup Server**
 2. Click **Run workflow**
-3. Fill in the required inputs:
+3. Fill in the inputs:
    - **Server host**: Your server IP or hostname
    - **Server port**: SSH port (default: `22`)
    - **Target user**: User to setup (will be created if doesn't exist)
+   - **Setup profile**: Choose from dropdown:
+     - Full Development Server
+     - System Services Only
+     - User Tools Only
+     - Custom (use repository variables)
 4. Configure user creation options (if needed):
    - **Create user if missing**: Auto-create the user
    - **Make user sudo**: Give new user passwordless sudo access
    - **SSH public key**: Add SSH key for passwordless login to new user

-5. Select your modules based on the scenario above

-6. Provide Git configuration if setting up Git/SSH modules
+5. Provide Git configuration (required for profiles with user tools):
+   - **Git user name**: Your name for Git commits
+   - **Git user email**: Your email for Git commits

-7. Click **Run workflow** and watch the magic happen!
+6. Click **Run workflow** and watch the magic happen!

 ## 📦 After Deployment